aws-team-deeksha2taruni/aws-thumbnail-resizing/README.md

 ## Prerequisites

-- AWS account with permissions to create S3 buckets, Lambda functions, IAM roles, and policies.
+- AWS account with permissions to create S3 buckets and Lambda functions using relevant IAM roles and policies.
 - AWS CLI installed and configured (optional, you can use AWS Console).
 - Python or Node.js installed locally if creating deployment package manually.
 - (Windows users) May need Windows Subsystem for Linux (WSL) to use bash commands like `zip`.